STRIDES/NIHCloudLabAzure/tutorials/notebooks/Azure_AI_Studio/README.md

 ## Azure OpenAI API and Embeddings

 ### Background
-Creating embeddings of search documents allows you to use vector search, which is much more powerful than the keyword search we used above.
+Creating embeddings of search documents allows you to use vector search, which is much more powerful than basic keyword search.
 First, review this page on [how to create embeddings](https://learn.microsoft.com/en-us/azure/search/vector-search-how-to-generate-embeddings), and then review [how vector search works](https://learn.microsoft.com/en-us/azure/search/vector-search-overview).

 ### Environment Setup
 Navigate to your [Azure Machine Learning Studio environment](https://github.com/STRIDES/NIHCloudLabAzure#launch-a-machine-learning-workspace-jupyter-environment-).
 If you have not created your environment, [create one now](https://learn.microsoft.com/en-us/azure/machine-learning/tutorial-cloud-workstation?view=azureml-api-2).

-Navigate to `Notebooks`, then clone this Git repo into your environment and navigate to the notebook called [AzureOpenAI.ipynb](/tutorials/notebooks/Azure_Open_AI/notebooks/AzureOpenAI.ipynb).
+Navigate to `Notebooks`, then clone this Git repo into your environment and navigate to the notebook called [AzureOpenAI.ipynb](/tutorials/notebooks/Azure_AI_Studio/notebooks/AzureOpenAI.ipynb).

 You will need a variety of parameters to authenticate with the API.
-You can find these within the Chat Playground by clicking **View Code**.
+You can find these within the Playground by clicking **View Code**.
 Input these parameters into the notebook cell when asked.

   ![Code View Image](/docs/images/find_endpointv2.png)